mHash1m/My-Python-Experience/Readme.md

   Please find the notebook `competitive-data-science-final-project/predict-future-sales-xgboost.ipynb` included in the folder containing all the code related to the      project.

-## Directions for "FacialExpressionRecognition":
+## Directions for "Titanic":

-  Please find the notebook `FacialExpressionRecognition/Facial_Expression_Training.ipynb` included in the folder containing the my code in the guided project.
+  Please find the notebook `Titanic: Top 4% solution/Titanic: A basic ensemble approach to get top 4%` included in the folder containing my approach.
+You may also find it on Kaggle [here](https://www.kaggle.com/hashimchaudry/titanic-a-basic-ensemble-approach-to-get-top-4).